BENEFITING: The Children's Room

-Through my 7 years and counting of volunteering with 3-5 year olds I am constantly amazed by their ability to support each other.
+Runners who had reached the halfway point before the marathon was stopped are not required to fundraise this year, but I have chosen once again to raise money for The Children’s Room.
+Through my 6 years and counting of volunteering with 3-5 year olds I am constantly amazed by their ability to support each other.
 When a child shares their loss and another child responds “me too!” a powerful and healing connection is made.
-In a very natural way, children will share stories while drawing a picture in the art room, bouncing off the padded walls in the high-energy room or creating a cemetery in the sandbox.
+In a very natural way, children will share stories while drawing a picture or creating a cemetery in the sandbox.
 There is a level of openness and comfort talking about loss and grief at The Children’s Room that teaches children and families the important lesson that no one needs to grieve alone.
+In addition to working with amazing and resilient children and families, I have met many fellow volunteers with similar stories.
+For the first time in my life I have friends who understand my loss through the powerful connection of a shared experience.

 Thank you in advance!